re-rxjs/react-rxjs.org/docs/api/core/bind.md

 #### Arguments

-- `getObservable`: Factory of observables.
+- `getObservable`: Factory of Observables.
 The arguments of this function will be the ones used in the hook.

 #### Returns